Suyash-Singh5/Dizcus-Deployed/README.md

 1. Front end Code:
    This includes the client folder which is a react app that has these folders inside the src folder:

-   a) routes folder:
+   - routes folder:
      This folder contains files with each corresponding to a particular page in the website
-   b) Component folder:
+   - Component folder:
      This folder contains files with each corresponding to a reusable component in the application like the buttons, navigation bar, etc.
-   c) Images folder:
+   - Images folder:
      This folder contains almost all the images used in this application

-Other files include:
+   - Other files include:
-a) App.js:
+     - App.js:
        This file is a wrapper of all the front end files
-b) Room.css:
+     - Room.css:
        This file contains all the css code used in styling apart from the inline css

 2. Back end Code:
    The complete back end code is only in a single file - server.js.